euphonie/study-notes/Engineering Tools/Cloud/GCP/README.md

 	- Core components
 		- Monitoring.
 Checks endpoints of web apps and other internet accessible services.
 Uptime checks, alerts and use with notification tools.
 			- Allows dashboard creation to visualize the state of an application
 		- Logging.
-View logs from appl
-		- Trace
-		- Error Reporting
+View logs from applications and filter and search on them.
+Define metrics, based on log contents into dashboards and alerts.
+			- Receives from BigQuery, Cloud Storage and Cloud Pub/Sub.
+		- Trace.
+Sample latency of app engine applications and report Per-URL statistics
+		- Error Reporting. tracks and groups the errors in your cloud applications.
+Notifies new errors.
-		- Debugging
+		- Debugging.
+Connect

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjAwNjI0MTU4NywxMTcwNzUyNTgzLC01ND
-QyNDcxNTUsLTg1MTUxMzY0OSw3NDUzOTg2ODBdfQ==
+eyJoaXN0b3J5IjpbMTkxNjA0NjAzLDExNzA3NTI1ODMsLTU0ND
+I0NzE1NSwtODUxNTEzNjQ5LDc0NTM5ODY4MF19
 -->